Gaza–Israel conflict: 1967 war

-1988–2007: Intifadas

 First Intifada

 During the First Intifada, in the Gaza Strip alone, 142 Palestinians were killed, while no Israelis died: 77 were shot dead, and 37 died from tear-gas inhalation.
-17 died from beatings at the hand of Israeli police or soldiers.
+Seventeen died from beatings at the hand of Israeli police or soldiers.

 Israel–Gaza barrier

-Israel completed the initial Israel–Gaza barrier in 1996.
+Israel completed the initial Gaza–Israel barrier in 1996.
 It has helped reduce infiltration from Gaza Strip into Israel.
 Special permits to enter Israel for medical purposes were also greatly reduced, which has made travel for Palestinians difficult.

 Daniel Schueftan, in his 1999 book, Disengagement: Israel and the Palestinian Entity ("The Need for Separation: Israel and the Palestinian Authority"), reviews new and existing arguments underlying different separation stances, in order to make the case for separation from the Palestinians, beginning with those in the West Bank and Gaza.
 Schueftan favors the "hard separation" stances of politicians like Yitzhak Rabin and Ehud Barak.

-Yitzhak Rabin was the first to propose the creation of a physical barrier between the Israeli and Palestinian populations in 1992, and by 1994, construction on the first barrier – the Israel–Gaza barrier – had begun; it is actually a wire fence equipped with sensors.
+Yitzhak Rabin was the first to propose the creation of a physical barrier between the Israeli and Palestinian populations in 1992, and by 1994, construction on the first barrier—the Israel–Gaza barrier—had begun; it is actually a wire fence equipped with sensors.
 Following an attack on Bet Lid, near the city of Netanya, Rabin specified the objectives behind the undertaking, stating that:

 This path must lead to a separation, though not according to the borders prior to 1967.
 We want to reach a separation between us and them.
 We do not want the majority of the Jewish residents of the state of Israel, 98% of whom live within the borders of sovereign Israel, including a united Jerusalem, to be subject to terrorism."